EXXETA/wordpress-plugin-donations/shopware/README.md

       instance.
 Release scripts MUST be executed before.

 ## General Notes

+*If you are a plugin user or a plugin developer, this section IS relevant for you.*

 - The Shopware plugins are developed and tested with the default themes only.
 Therefore, it may be necessary to adjust styles and themes for your customized Shopware setup.
 If you think your changes are relevant for others, feel free to